surfer190/fixes/docs/financial-planning/south-african-financial-planning.md

 #### Payments towards capital and interest

 My Viljoen buys a flat and gets a R50000 bond.
-THe bond repayments are R573.35 at the end of each month.
+The bond repayments are R573.35 at the end of each month.
 The interest rate is 13.35% and the term is 25 years.

 Calculate the interest and capital repayments during the first year of repayment: